 TSJ will also occasionally cover soccer stories from the rest of the Americas.
 Because of our location, Texas has a close connection to the Mexican and many other leagues in the Americas that may not be shared by other parts of the country.
 These regional stories are typically lightly covered by the largely Northeast based and European focused national media.

 My name is Jeff Organ.
-Now living in the Texas Hill Country, I have avidly followed soccer in the United States for almost 45 years.
+Now living in the Texas Hill Country, I have avidly followed soccer in the United States for almost 50 years.
 The first professional match I ever attended was on May 11, 1974 at Spartan Stadium in San Jose, CA when the San Jose Earthquakes played (and won 4-3) their inaugural NASL home match against the Dallas Tornado.
-Since I am currently a season ticket holder for the Houston Dynamo and live close to both San Antonio FC and the new USL expansion franchise, Austin Bold, there will be a larger number of posts involving these teams and the leagues they play in.
+Since I am currently a season ticket holder for the Houston Dynamo and live close to USL’s San Antonio FC and new expansion franchise, Austin Bold, there will be a larger number of posts involving these teams and the leagues they play in.

 I welcome those who support other teams and leagues in Texas to contribute to this site.
 Feel free to contact me firstname.lastname@example.org if you have any comments, thoughts or would like to join me in adding to the soccer discussion here.

 1976-1979: SV Waldhof Mannheim (local club supported when stationed with US Army in Germany)